Aekuni Shrine: About the Kami

-According to the Engishiki, there used to be only one god.
-According to the Rikkokushi, the name of this god is Aekunishin-kami (敢国津神).
-This god's essence maintained power throughout the entire region, together with the Abe clan's patron god, dedicating Mt.
-Nangu as a place of worship.
+According to the Engishiki, there used to be only one deity enshrined at Aekuni Shrine.
+According to the Rikkokushi, the name of this deity was Aekuni-tsu-kami (敢国津神).
+This deity ruled over the entire region, together with the Abe clan's patron god, with Mt.
+Nangu being their place of worship.

-During the Muromachi Period, a theory arose that Kanayamahiko was assigned to Aekunishin as a personal god.
-Soon after, a secondary theory arose stating that the god assigned was actually Sukunabikona.
+During the Muromachi Period, a theory arose that Kanayamahiko was assigned to Aekunishin as a personal deity.
+Soon after, a secondary theory arose stating that the deity assigned was actually Sukunabikona.
 The Kanayamahiko assignment theory, in relation to Mt.
 Nangu, is rooted in religious documents, as it is mentioned in both the Dainipponkoku Ichinomiyaki and the Engishiki Jinmeicho from the late Muromachi Period.
 There is also literature written down of folklore related to Mino Province's ichinomiya, Nangu Taisha (modern day Gifu Prefecture, Fuwa District, Tarui), but the evidence and details are lacking.
-On the other hand, Sukunabikona, also known as the pioneer god, resembles the Iga Province's Osanakichigo-no-Miya from the Ryojin Hisho.
+On the other hand, Sukunabikona, also known as the pioneer deity, resembles the Iga Province's Osanakichigo-no-Miya from the Ryojin Hisho.
 This theory is believed to have been established around the end of the Heian Period.
 After that, from the end of the Muromachi Period to the mid.
 Edo Period, the two theories of Kanayamahime and Sukunabikona, and the three theories introducing Koga Saburo were established.

-In the third year of the Shotoku Era (1713 AD), it was advocated that Prince Ohiko was actually the god enshrined at Aekuni Shrine.
+In the third year of the Shotoku Era (1713 AD), it was advocated that Prince Ohiko was actually the deity enshrined at Aekuni Shrine.
 This proposition was based on the fact that in both the Nihon Shoki and the Shinsen Shojiroku, Prince Ohiko is described as the founder of the Aya clan.
 Afterwards, the Prince Ohiko theory was adopted, and Koga Saburo was abolished from the pantheon.